csvn/ng-esm/README.md

 // Set the default "controllerAs" name for component/directive/state controllerAs('vm');

-// Fetch an angular module for string or decorated class getNgModule('app.contacts');
+// Fetch an AngularJS module for string or decorated class getNgModule('app.contacts');

-// Returns an array of strings with all registered angular modules ids getModuleIds();
+// Returns an array of strings with all registered AngularJS modules ids getModuleIds();
 ```

 > **Note**: controllerAs() should be set before any controllers are registered.
 Also don't forget to load this option for unit tests.
-Set this option in a module loaded right after angular for both tests and app code.
+Set this option in a module loaded right after AngularJS for both tests and app code.